bluesky139/LTweaksMAGI/README.md

 * Build release app and install.

-* Build gradle task `flashRelease` on `module`, magisk module will be built and flash to your device.
+* Build gradle task `:module:flashRelease`, magisk module will be built and flash to your device.

 * Reboot.